Tukuyu: Infrastructure

 The National Institute for Medical Research has a significant Medical Research Station there, and there is a small Lutheran hospital.
 The Africa Bridge charity is based near Tukuyu.
 There is a school, the Kipande School, and several other small educational initiatives.
 The town is the headquarters of the Konde Diocese of the influential Lutheran Church in Tanzania.

 However the Moravian Church, which originated from Germany and Central Europe has a very large following in and around Tukuyu and Rungwe District and also the entire Southern Highlands.

 Rungwe mission (about 10 km from the Mbeya−Tukuyu road) is a centre established as the alternative missionary settlement for the Moravian Church.
 This centre comprises a secondary school, an original Moravian Church and other agricultural training schemes.

 There is a small Post Office at Tukuyu.
 The area has many commercial tea plantations, some coffee, and there is intensive smallholder agricultural use of the well-watered rich volcanic soils.

 Tourism

 The surrounding Southern Highlands of Tanzania make for excellent hiking and walking.

-The forests are ecologically lush, have clear freshwater rivers and streams, are outside of the mosquito zone, have friendly villagers, have very few dangerous animals, and the elevated highland climate is cool.
-The trek to Ngozi Peak, below which is a spectacular volcanic crater lake, is popular.
-Lake Ngozi has a local water-serpent legend, and it is possible to bush camp here overnight.
+The forests contain freshwater rivers and streams and are located in a highland area with a relatively cool climate.
+The area is inhabited by local communities and has few species considered dangerous to visitors.
+Ngozi Peak overlooks Lake Ngozi, a volcanic crater lake associated with a local water-serpent legend.
+Overnight camping is possible in the area.

-The town sees around 2500 mm of rain per year, with no month receiving less than 50mm (2 inches) of rain.
+The town sees around 2500 mm of rain per year, with no month receiving less than 50 mm of rain.
 Rainfall and mists are common in some seasons and the nights are often cool; very-lightweight waterproofs, and a light sweater and cap are advisable in some months.
 (For details of the rain season months, see Mbeya).